The paddock notebook

 Every corner, briefed.

-- Per-corner radius, arc and run-up, measured from the solved line.
+- Per-corner radius, arc and run-up, measured from the computed line.

 - Brake / turn-in / apex / exit references on every corner.

-- Corner notes in the notebook attach to the same map, so your experience layers onto the geometry.
+- Corner notes attach to the same map — walk it with your coach, mark your own references, and your experience layers onto the geometry.

 Pro · corner guides